 5. Keep WordPress Up to Date

-Nothing screams come hack me like WordPress software from 2004.
+Nothing screams come to hack me like WordPress software from 2004.
 Nothing slows a website down faster than PHP code that was written ten years ago.

 To protect your website and to keep it humming along smoothly, keep your WordPress core files up to date.